MaggieFero/MaggieFero.github.io/content/talks.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZlSFth7f8pI?si=LKP32TVO865Y5FDc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## 2023
+In 2023, I spoke more in private contexts or to small groups than publicly.

+### BsidesSF: Backup Plans for Your Backup Plans for Your Backup Plans
+Business Continuity Planning (BCP) is important, but a single enactment of the BCP can increase the impact of other concurrent risks.
+In this talk, we address the risk that one business continuity event will increase the probability or impact of others, with examples from 🌜space 🌛.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/c_bwlz1OJRw?si=l89vp6DCh9cZquRk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## 2023 and earlier
+## 2022 and earlier
-I'm still working on adding in older talks, so please come back for speaking engagements before 2025!
+I'm still working on adding in older talks, so please come back for speaking engagements before 2023!